godotengine/godot-docs/tutorials/networking/websocket.rst

 Minimal server example
 ^^^^^^^^^^^^^^^^^^^^^^

-This example will show you how to create a WebSocket server that listen for remote connecitons, and how to send and receive data.
+This example will show you how to create a WebSocket server that listen for remote connections, and how to send and receive data.

 ::